-where $L^{(0)}_n$ is the personalized learning loss function for the learning task (e.g., classification) given its personalized dataset $\mathcal{D}^{(0)}_n$, $N_{n,g}^{(k)}$ is the number of learning agents of the level-$k$ group in which the agent $n$ belongs.
+where $L^{(0)}_n$ is the personalized learning loss function for the learning task (e.g., cross entropy loss for classification \cite{cross_entropy}) given its personalized dataset $\mathcal{D}^{(0)}_n$, $N_{n,g}^{(k)}$ is the number of learning agents of the level-$k$ group in which the agent $n$ belongs.
+Solving the \textbf{PLP} problem, the learning agent can update their personalized model ${w}^{(0)}_n$ belonging to the parameterized deep learning model set $\mathcal{W}$.
 In this personalized level, the number of group member is $1$.